Debunking five myths about cholesterol

-High cholesterol is super common.
+High cholesterol is very common.
 In fact, more than one in 10 people in the United States will have high cholesterol.
-Despite this, many don't even know they have high cholesterol or much about this condition.
+However, many don't even know they have high cholesterol or much about this condition.
 Here are five common myths about cholesterol and the truth behind each of them.

 Myth 1: All types of cholesterol are the same.